embetech-official/logger/README.md

 ### LOGGER_VERBOSE_ERRORS

-When user messed up, it may be difficult to dig through all preprocessor magic.
-When this option is enabled, and your compiler is eiter clang or GCC-like, each compile-time error will be appended with message, which logger channel was the culprit
+When a user makes a mistake, preprocessor errors can be hard to parse.
+If enabled, and your compiler is either Clang or GCC-like, each compile-time error is appended with information indicating which logger channel caused the issue.

 ## Usage

-### Minimal configuration
+### Minimal Configuration

-In order to make the logger print anything, you have to provide output function callback beforehand:
+To make the logger print anything, you must provide the output function callback first:

 ``` C
 void out(char c, void* context) {